the-fellowship-co/facade/docs/bylding_backends/communicating_between_block.md

 title: Communicating between blocks
 sidebar_label: Communicating between blocks
 ---
 Communication between blocks is made very simple compared to traditional backends.
 Synchronous requests to other blocks is a simple function call.
-For asynchronous requests, you can use the in built pub/sub system without any additional setup.
+For asynchronous requests, you can send and receive messages using the in built messaing system without any additional setup.

 ### Connecting a block